robot-pesg/BotanicGarden/README.md

 We recommend to use the open-source tool [EVO](https://github.com/MichaelGrupp/evo) for algorithm evaluation.
 Our Ground truth Poses are provided in TUM format consisting of timestamps, translations x-y-z, and quaternions x-y-z-w, which are concise and enable trajactory alignment based on time correspondances.
 Note that, the GT poses are tracking the VLP16 frame, so you must transform your poses to VLP16 side by hand-eye formula ***AX=XB*** before evaluation.

 ## Acknowledgement
-The authors would like to thank the colleagues from Tongji University and Sun Yat-sen University for their assistances in the rigorous survey works and post-processings, especially Xiaohang Shao, Chen Chen, and Kunhua Liu.
+The authors would like to thank the colleagues from TongJi University and Sun Yat-sen University for their assistances in the rigorous survey works and post-processings, especially Xiaohang Shao, Chen Chen, and Kunhua Liu.
 We also thank A/Prof. Hangbin Wu for his guidance in data collection.
-Besides, we acknowledge Grace Xu from Livox for the support on AVIA LiDAR, and we appreciate the colleagues of Appen for their professional work in visual semantic annotations.
-Yuanzhi Liu would like to thank Jingxin Dong for her job-loggings and photographs during our data collection.
+Besides, we acknowledge Grace Xu from Livox for the support on Avia LiDAR, we acknowledge Claude Ng from Leica for the support on high-definition surveying, and we appreciate the colleagues of Appen for their professional works in visual semantic annotations.
+Yuanzhi Liu would like to thank Chenbo Gong for scene preparation work, and thank Jingxin Dong for her job-loggings and photographs during our data collection.

 ## Funding
 This work was supported by National Key R&D Program of China under Grant 2018YFB1305005.

 ## Timeline
-Feb 6, 2022         Open the GitHub website: https://github.com/robot-pesg/BotanicGarden
+Feb 6, 2022         &emsp; Open the GitHub website: https://github.com/robot-pesg/BotanicGarden

 ## Contact
 This dataset is provided for academic purposes.
 If you meet some technical problems, please open an issue or contact <Yuanzhi Liu: lyzrose@sjtu.edu.cn>.